Power-law escape rate of SGD: Experiments

+Now we test whether the SGD noise strength is actually proportional to the loss function, which is predicted by Eq.~(\ref{eq:SGD_cov_formula}), an essential theoretical result of ours.
+As a measure of the SGD noise strength, let us consider the norm of the noise vector $\xi$ given by $\braket{\xi^\mathrm{T}\xi}=\Tr\Sigma\approx\mathcal{N}/B$, where $\mathcal{N}:=(1/N)\sum_{\mu=1}^N\nabla\ell_\mu^\mathrm{T}\nabla\ell_\mu-\nabla L^\mathrm{T}\nabla L$.
 Here we present experimental results for two architectures and datasets.
 First, we consider training of the Fashion-MNIST dataset by using a fully connected neural network with three hidden layers, each of which has $2\times 10^3$ units and the ReLU activation, followed by the output layer of 10 units with no activation (classification labels are given in the one-hot representation).
 Second, we consider training of the CIFAR-10 dataset by using a convolutional neural network.
 Following \citet{Keskar2017}, let us denote a stack of $n$ convolutional layers of $a$ filters and a kernel size of $b\times c$ with the stride length of $d$ by $n\times[a,b,c,d]$.
 We use the configuration: $3\times[64,3,3,1]$, $3\times[128,3,3,1]$, $3\times[256,3,3,1]$, where a MaxPool(2) is applied after each stack.
 To all layers, the ReLU activation is applied.
 Finally, an output layer consists of 10 units with no activation.

 Starting from the Glorot initialization, the network is trained by SGD of the mini-batch size $B=100$ and $\eta=0.1$ for the mean-square loss.
 During the training, we measure the training loss and the noise strength $\mathcal{N}$ for every epoch.
 Numerical results are given in Fig.~\ref{fig:noise}.
 We see that roughly $\mathcal{N}\propto L$ at a later stage of the training, which agrees with our theoretical prediction.